tracer2c/hatch-flock-visualizer/README.md

-Here's your updated README file — rewritten to focus entirely on the **product** and its features, with no mention of Lovable:

----

-# Welcome to Your Project

-## 🌐 Project Overview

 This application is a modern, responsive web app built to deliver a fast, seamless, and accessible user experience.
 Designed using a minimal and elegant UI framework, it enables intuitive interactions and flexible customization, making it suitable for both end-users and developers.